Constantine (film): Production

 The film changed several aspects of the source material.
 For one, it was set in Los Angeles, rather than England, which Lawrence justified by claiming that the comic book was not exclusively set in London.
 Reeves played the role of John Constantine with his real-life Canadian accent and black hair, while the character in the comics was drawn to resemble the blond musician Sting and came from Liverpool.
 For the film, Constantine was also given the psychic ability to see "half-breeds" as they truly are, and this led him to attempt suicide, causing his damnation, which, in the comics, was punishment for summoning a demon that killed a young girl.
 Additionally, the resolution of the lung cancer plotline in the film was amended so that Lucifer willingly saves the redeemed Constantine to give him a second chance at falling, rather than being tricked into doing so.

 Hell as it is depicted in the film.

 Lawrence decided to base the film's conception of Hell "on the geography of what's around us now".
 He further explained:

-That was actually a combination of me and the visual effects supervisor and the production designer sitting down and sort of coming up with the biological growth that's growing all over the cars and what that looks like and the color palette.
+That was actually a combination of the visual effects supervisor and me and the production designer sitting down and sort of coming up with the biological growth that's growing all over the cars and what that looks like and the color palette.
 And we started to look at the nuclear test films from the 1940s of the nuclear blasts and just decided that it would be great if the landscape was not only violent with these creatures, but also the atmosphere.
 So we decided that it was kind of an eternal nuclear blast except nothing ever really gets obliterated because it's eternal and it's constantly going.